 plt.show()

-Let’s visualize the best fit line from scratch.
-Code is available below.
+Let’s visualize the best-fit line from scratch.
+The code is available below.

 Now let’s predict the salary Y by providing years of experience as X: